-An inter-jurisdictional referral system is supported by the National Tuberculosis Controllers Association (NTCA) and NDDoH TB Program for patients who move across state lines and locally in North Dakota.
-To ensure the completion of treatment, any resident who is currently receiving treatment for either TB infection or TB disease must have paperwork sent to the NDDoH TB program.
-NDDoH will coordinate the transfer of the care between states for both TB infection and TB disease instances.
+An inter-jurisdictional referral system is supported by the National Tuberculosis Controllers Association (NTCA) and HHS TB Program for patients who move across state lines and locally in North Dakota.
+To ensure the completion of treatment, any resident who is currently receiving treatment for either TB infection or TB disease must have paperwork sent to the HHS TB program.
+HHS will coordinate the transfer of care between states for both TB infection and TB disease instances.

-Infection Control
+Infection Prevention and Control

 Effective infection control measures in correctional facilities reduce or eliminate the risk of TB transmission.
 All facilities, including low risk TB facilities, should assign a person with experience in infection control and occupational health to be responsible for TB prevention and control.

 This person must have the authority to develop, implement, enforce and evaluate TB control policies.
 A TB risk assessment is the first step of a TB control plan.
-It determines the types of administrative, environmental, and respiratory-protection controls needed and should be repeated annually in collaboration with a NDDoH TB Program.
+It determines the types of administrative, environmental, and respiratory-protection controls needed and should be repeated annually in collaboration with the HHS TB Program.

 Most TB outbreaks reported in correctional facilities involve an infectious person who remained undetected for a prolonged period of time.
 Immediate isolation of infectious patients can interrupt TB transmission in correctional facilities.
-Residents must be placed in an AlIR or safely transferred to other institutions, facility or hospital with a functional AlIR, when the following conditions exist:
+Residents must be placed in an AIIR or safely transferred to another institution, facility or hospital with a functional AIIR, when the following conditions exist:

-- 1) Signs and symptoms of TB disease are present - 2) A resident has documented TB disease and incomplete treatment - 3) A qualified provider has not ruled out infectious TB
+- Signs and symptoms of TB disease are present - A resident has documented TB disease and incomplete treatment - A qualified provider has not ruled out infectious TB.